holmesmr/binaryninja-api/README.md

 # Binary Ninja API

 This repository contains documentation and source code for the [Binary Ninja](https://binary.ninja/) reverse engineering platform API.
+There is online documentation for both the [stable branch](https://api.binary.ninja/) and [dev branch](https://dev-api.binary.ninja).

 ## Branches

+This repository has two primary branches [`dev`](/Vector35/binaryninja-api/tree/dev/) and [`master`](/Vector35/binaryninja-api/tree/master/).

-Please note that the [dev](/Vector35/binaryninja-api/tree/dev/) branch tracks changes on the `dev` build of Binary Ninja and is generally the place where all pull requests should be submitted to.
-However, the [master](/Vector35/binaryninja-api/tree/master/) branch tracks the `stable` build of Binary Ninja which is the default version run after installation.
-There is online documentation for both the [stable branch](https://api.binary.ninja/) and [dev branch](https://dev-api.binary.ninja).
+The `dev` branch has the latest updates and tracks the latest development build of Binary Ninja; pull requests should be made against this branch.
+The `master` branch tracks the stable build of Binary Ninja.
+If you have just installed Binary Ninja for the first time, you are likely on the stable release channel.

-## Contributing

-Public contributions are welcome to this repository.
-All the API and documentation in this repository is licensed under an MIT license, however, the API interfaces with a closed-source commercial application, [Binary Ninja](https://binary.ninja).

-If you're interested in contributing when you submit your first PR, you'll receive a notice from [CLA Assistant](https://cla-assistant.io/) that allows you to sign our [Contribution License Agreement](https://binary.ninja/cla.pdf) online.

-## Issues

-The issue tracker for this repository tracks not only issues with the source code contained here but also the broader Binary Ninja product.

 ## Usage and Build Instructions

-To write Binary Ninja plugins using C++, you'll need to build the C++ API found in the root of this repo.
-The C++ API is built into a static library, which plugins and programs can then link against.
-The compiled API contains names and functions you can use from your plugins, but most of the implementation is missing until you link against the `binaryninjacore` library.
+To write Binary Ninja plugins using C++, you'll need to build the C++ API.
 Building the API library is done similarly to most CMake-based projects; the basic steps are outlined as follows:

 ```Bash
 # Get the source